Michaelvvt/EspressiScale/README.md

 - **Minimalist Design:** A simple and modern solution focusing on essential features.

 ## Makerworld
-This was also published on makerworld for easy 3d printing.
+This was also published on [makerworld](https://makerworld.com/en/models/1212476-espressiscale-small-minimalist-espresso-scale#profileId-1227630) for easy 3d printing.
-see: "link"

 ## Installation